walkero-gr/kyvos/README.md

 From there it is a matter to install the system on the already created and assigned hard disk.
 Also, it is possible, after the installation, to unmount the CD (ISO) and boot straight into the hard disk, if the installation was done correctly.

+### virtio-gpu

+If you happen to have access to virtio-gpu for AmigaOS 4, and you would like to use it, download the lha file into the same place where the AmigaOS 4 ISO file are and rename it as **VirtioGPU.lha**, before you create a new virtual environment.
+This will include the driver in the kickstart.zip file automatically.
+To use it, you have to select the virtio-gpu device in the display tab of the VM.
+To do that, select the VM from the left sidebar, click on the "Display" tab, select the **virtio-gpu** in the "Gfx device" field and click "Save".
+It is recommended to also check the "Show Cursor" checkbox, in case you do not see the mouse pointer in the Qemu window.